sandepal-org/mq01-ops/README.md

 ---

-## Create MQ development namespace
+## Create namespaces

-Let's use some YAML in `mq01-ops` to define two namespaces in our cluster:
+Let's use some YAML in `mq01-ops` to define some namespaces in our cluster:

 Issue the following command: